misaellopezg/RobotFLock-520FinalProject/README.md

 ### Retreiving Sensor Information from Flock
 With the Robot Flock project, I was trying to spawn dynamic followers behind the leader and retreive their sensor information.
 I tried to use a for loop with the watch() method to use a vector to store sensor information from the followers.
 However, I was not able to dynamically do this.
 Workaround: I made the example static, and created 3 static channels to retreive follower sensor information.
+### Spawning Followers with respect to Leader
+This took me a while, as it required brushing up on using trigonometry rules to figure out how to position the followers.
+Workaround: Creating functions that represent equations for offsetting followers using trigonometry.
+### Other
+Starting a new full-time job during the middle of the class certaintly did not help!
+Workaround: Sleep more and lots of coffee!

 # Acknolwedgements
 ENVIRO: The multi-agent, multi-user, multi-everything simulator